bradh352/ansible-role-base-linux/README.md

 - `skip_updates` - This role automatically attempts to upgrade all packages to their latest versions.
 May specify `-e skip_updates=true` on the command line to bypass this behavior.
+- `disable_hwe` - By default for ubuntu LTS systems, will install the Hardware Enablement kernel.
+Set this to `true` to use the kernel that shipped with the release.
 - `ntp_pools` - List of NTP pools.
 Defaults to
   `["0.us.pool.ntp.org", "1.us.pool.ntp.org", "2.us.pool.ntp.org", "3.us.pool.ntp.org"]`
 - `ntp_peers` - If running multiple internal NTP servers, these can be the ones to